So you’ve finally made the decision to start a blog! That’s really good news and I want to be the first to congratulate you.

 How many plugins should I install?

-How many plugins should you have installed on your WordPress site?
+How many plugins should you have installed in your WordPress blog?

-Well, that greatly depends on what you want your blog to do.
+Well, that greatly depends on several factors and what you want your blog to do.

-As a rule, I don’t usually install more than around 20 plugins on my blog, that’s my top number personally.
+As a rule, I don’t usually install more than around 30 plugins on my blog, that’s my top number.

-Remember, the more plugins you add to your blog, the more your page loading time and general website performance will be affected.
+To some folks, that might be a little too much, however, it depends on what kind of hosting plan you’re using as well.
+Because the more plugins you add to your blog, the more your page load time and general website performance will be affected.

-I would also recommend only installing the plugins that are frequently updated, and avoid any plugins that haven’t been updated for the last two years or more.
+What I would also recommend, is that you try and only install and use plugins that are regularly maintained and frequently updated, and avoid any plugins that haven’t been updated for the last two years or more.

-Premium plugins are great because they’re coded with security, performance, and stability in mind, and, they are updated regularly.
+Premium plugins are great because they’re coded with security, performance, and stability in mind, and, they are updated a lot more frequently.

-For a new blog, you don’t really want anyone to be able to subscribe just yet.
+For a brand new blog, you don’t really want anyone to be able to subscribe just yet.

 Perhaps later on if you decide to accept guest posts or create membership pages.
 For now, though, this setting can be left un-ticked.